silviapapalini/silviapapalini.github.io/content/publication/persistent/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- M Ashoori,
+- M Ashoori
-- J Zaman 3,
+- J Zaman
-- Tom Beckers,
+- Tom Beckers
 - Bram Vervliet

 date: "2021-01-241T00:00:00Z"